 Sail Out to the Island of Hydra

-There are some Greek islands that require hot, sunny weather to enjoy them to the maximum, and then there are those that can be enjoyable at any time of year.
+There are some Greek islands that require hot, sunny weather to enjoy them to the maximum, and then there are those that can be enjoyed at any time of year.
 Hydra, Greece, falls into the latter category.

 Hydra floats in the cerulean waters of the Saronic Gulf.
 It is an island seemingly frozen in time.

-There are no cars on the island, and people get around by horseback.
+There are no cars on the island, and people get around on horseback.
 The port at Hydra is rumoured to be the most beautiful in all of Greece.
 Several tour operators offer day tours of Hydra from Piraeus port.

 Additional Things to Keep in Mind